giuliaripellino/GOAR-ML-Project/NtupleWriter/README.md

 ```

 ### 2.
 One can run ```Parq-root-checks.py``` and give the .root file as input (top of the python file), which gives an .parquet file.
-If the input is signal (ATLAS convention where run=9999 for generated signal) **Is this correct?**, the signal is scaled.
-This script also checks that the created .parquet and the original .root file equal.
+The script includes five functions:

+- `root_to_df`: Takes .root file as input and returns a pandas dataframe containing the `Events` tree.

+- `df_to_parq`: Takes pandas dataframe as input and saves is as a .parquet file

+- `parq_to_df`: Takes .parquet file as input and returns a pandas dataframe

+- `MinMaxScaling`: Takes pandas dataframe, list of variable names and filename as input.
+This returns a scaled dataframe, where the variable list defines what variables are to be scaled with MinMax, as well as an .csv file with the information necessary to un-scale the variables.

+- `UnScaling`: Takes scaled pandas dataframe, list of variables and path to `scaling_factors.csv` file.
+Un-scales the dataframe variables (chosen from the list of variables), and returns an un-scaled pandas dataframe.